 The first employer mandate penalty, also known as a 4980H(a) penalty, is regarding minimum essential coverage (MEC).
 To meet the MEC requirement, an organization must offer health coverage to at least 95% of its full-time employees and their dependents.

-In 2023, if an employer fails to meet this requirement and any full-time employee purchases individual health insurance, they’ll be subject to a shared responsibility payment of $2,880 per full-time employee minus the first 30 employees.
+In 2024, if an employer fails to meet this requirement and any full-time employee purchases an individual health insurance plan with the help of a federal subsidy, they’ll be subject to a shared responsibility payment of $2,970 per full-time employee minus the first 30 employees.

-To paint a scenario, let’s say you have a client with 200 employees that doesn’t meet the MEC requirement.
-Suppose at least one full-time employee purchases tax-subsidized health insurance, such as with a premium tax credit, on the Health Insurance Marketplace.
-In that case, your client’s penalty will be $489,600.
+To paint a scenario, let’s say you have a client with 200 employees that doesn’t meet the MEC requirement in 2024.
+Suppose at least one full-time employee purchases tax-subsidized health insurance on the Health Insurance Marketplace, such as with a premium tax credit.
+In that case, your client’s penalty will be $504,900.

-The below table showcases the formula and the above example:
+The table below showcases the payment calculation and the above example:

 Formula |